Final project 2025. Secret Messages.¶

 Introduction¶

-Students are working for a goverment's intelligence agency.
-Your task is to develop a communication device that allows sending message to other agent using hidden interactions with the device.
-In this the Sensor Tag is going to be our communication tool.
+Students are working for a government intelligence agency.
+Your task is to develop a communication device that allows agents to send messages to each other using our own system.
+For this purpose, the Raspberry Pi Pico together with the JTKJ Hat will serve as the communication tool.

 Learning goals¶